Pony (Ginuwine song): Music video

 The official music video for the album version of the song, directed by Michael Lucero and filmed at the Cowboy Palace saloon in Chatsworth, California, depicts Ginuwine and his crew entering a Western bar as strangers and gradually gaining the favor of the cowboy-patrons.
 The music video for the remix version of the song (the "Ride It" mix) was directed by Christopher Erskin and shot in a factory.

+Live performances

+Ginuwine performed the song live on Soul Train on November 23, 1996.

 Legacy

 Along with his concurrent work for Aaliyah's One in a Million album, "Pony" and Ginuwine...the Bachelor marked the emergence of Timbaland as a successful R&B producer.
 The song experienced a resurgence in popularity after being featured in the 2012 film Magic Mike, its 2015 sequel Magic Mike XXL, and its 2023 sequel Magic Mike's Last Dance.
 On November 2, 2019, the song was featured in the sketch "Hungry Jury" on Saturday Night Live.

+The song was briefly featured in a sneak peek of the upcoming Marvel Studios film Thunderbolts* (2025).

 In 2021, the duo Altégo posted a snippet of a mashup of "Pony" and Britney Spears's "Toxic" on TikTok, that quickly went viral.
 In January 2022, the mashup was completed and officially released through Sony Music Entertainment under the title "Toxic Pony", being credited to Altégo, Spears and Ginuwine.
 The mashup reached number 40 on the Billboard Pop Airplay chart.

+In 2023, the alternative rock band Slothrust released a cover of the song on their album “I Promise”.
+This included an extended version, an a cappella version, and an instrumental version.